 - Understand how leadership selection combined with developing new ways of thinking and reacting can affect business outcomes, and

 - Generate ideas for vertical development that can be applied in their organizations.

-This interactive workshop will provide an opportunity to explore the latest research on coaching in organizations, learn from organizations that have built thriving coaching cultures and engage in generative conversations with your peers.
+This interactive workshop will provide an opportunity to explore the latest research on coaching and change management, learn from organizations that have successfully leveraged coaching for change management, and engage in generative discussions with your peers.

 Thursday, September 27, 2018

 At this mini-presentation, we’ll present you with a “hacking” template and the “Rules” of the Innovation Sprints which are happening as interactive sessions during the conference.
 This unique presentation will show you how to create real innovation throughout your organization with just a simple hands-on exercise!
 Please pre-register at the HCI registration desk to join a session later today or tomorrow.

 We all have a plan A (which rarely works) but when we need the Plan B how do we deal with the unexpected?
 Leadership changes frequently depend on you figuring out the DNA of a new leader and deftly guiding them to success.
 We'll focus on 5 key behaviors which predict who is the Plan B in front of you and what needs to be done to ensure success including coaching from strength, how to provide swift correction from weaknesses, identifying key indicators of a leader and best steps forward for plan B success.

 - A tested and proven approach to recognizing CEO and executive talent behaviors that identify leadership talent